Siege of Maastricht (1579): Military campaigning

 The Spanish army continued its offensive amidst the Netherlandish inner conflict and made rapid gains.
 With Leuven secured, John of Austria sent Alexander Farnese, his nephew and close friend, to besiege Zichem.
 The town was captured, and its garrison executed to discourage further resistance.
-A quick advance followed: Diest surrendered after a brief negotiation, and Nivelle did the same in early March.
+A quick advance followed: Diest surrendered after a brief negotiation, and Nivelle did the same in early March 1578.
 Beaumont and Chimay were taken with little or no resistance.
-On 13 April, the Spanish army was reinforced by the Tercio of the League under Lope de Figueroa, which numbered 2,600 soldiers who had followed the Spanish Road from Milan.
+On 13 April 1578, the Spanish army was reinforced by the Tercio of the League under Lope de Figueroa, which numbered 2,600 soldiers who had followed the Spanish Road from Milan.
 Philippeville was then invested and forced to capitulate a few weeks later.
 Then John went to Namur for a rest and split his army in two different commands.
 Ottavio Gonzaga, general of the cavalry, was sent to raid the area around Lier and Aarschot, while Farnese, with the bulk of the troops, was tasked with subduing the Duchy of Limburg.
 On arriving at the capital of the duchy, the town of Limbourg, Farnese ordered an assault over the suburb of Dolhain, which was quickly taken.
-The artilery was laid shortly thereafter and the States garrison, numbering 1,000 men, surrendered on 14 June.
+The artillery was laid shortly thereafter and the States garrison, numbering 1,000 men, surrendered on 14 June 1578.
 Save for the governor, who was escorted to Aachen, all the States troops joined the Spanish army.
 Cristóbal de Mondragón, a veteran Spanish colonel of Walloon infantry, was appointed governor of Limburg and ordered to besiege the castle of Dalhem, from where the States troops raided the villages nearby.
 Despite the strength of the castle, erected over a step rock, it was taken by assault by the Burgundian Regiment of the Baron of Cheveraux, which massacred most of its defenders and residents, to Mondragón's displeasure.

 The Spanish army faced an unexpected setback in August when John, whom Farnese had already re-joined with his troops, attacked the States Army camp at Rijmenam, near Tienen.
 The States troops, led by the Count of Bossu, repelled the attack and moved into the offensive, retaking Aarschot, Nivelle and Jemappes.
 The arrival of the French army under Anjou further worsened the Spanish situation, as it seized Maubeuge, Roeulx, Soignies and Havré, in Hainaut.
 The imminent arrival of John Casimir's German army led John to retreat back to Namur and entrench his army in a camp at Bouge, in a height between the Sambre and Meuse rivers.
-There he fell ill from typhoid fever and died on 1 October.
+There he fell ill from typhoid fever and died on 1 October 1578.
 According to Ottavio Gonzaga, 'even the stones mourned him', as he was very popular among his men, while Captain Alonso Vázquez noted that even the German mercenaries were saddened.
-Farnese, his uncle — though they had similar ages, being on their early thirties — and confidant, accepted the appointment of Governor-General by Don John on his death bed until Philip II finalized it.
+Farnese, his uncle – though they had similar ages, being on their early thirties – and confidant, accepted the appointment of Governor-General by Don John on his death bed until Philip II finalized it.
 His main concern was to prevent the Catholic Walloon nobility from forging a solid alliance with Anjou.